Long jump: Rules

-At the elite level, competitors run down a runway (usually coated with the same rubberized surface as running tracks, crumb rubber or vulcanized rubber, known generally as an all-weather track) and jump as far as they can from a wooden or synthetic board, 20 centimetres or 8 inches wide, that is built flush with the runway, into a pit filled with soft damp sand.
+At the elite level, competitors run down a runway (usually coated with the same rubberized surface as running tracks, crumb rubber or vulcanized rubber, known generally as an all-weather track) and jump as far as they can from a wooden or synthetic board, 20 centimetres or eight inches wide, that is built flush with the runway, into a pit filled with soft damp sand.
 If the competitor starts the leap with any part of the foot past the foul line, the jump is declared a foul and no distance is recorded.
-A layer of plasticine is placed immediately after the board to detect this occurrence.
+To detect this occurrence, a layer of plasticine is placed at a 90° angle immediately after the board.
 An official (similar to a referee) will also watch the jump and make the determination.
-The competitor can initiate the jump from any point behind the foul line; however, the distance measured will always be perpendicular to the foul line to the nearest break in the sand caused by any part of the body or uniform.
+In recent times, camera technology and laser sensors have replaced the plasticine at elite competitions (like Diamond League meetings).
+The competitor can initiate the jump from any point behind the foul line; however, the distance measured will always be perpendicular from the foul line to the nearest break in the sand caused by any part of the body or uniform.
 Therefore, it is in the best interest of the competitor to get as close to the foul line as possible.
 Competitors are allowed to place two marks along the side of the runway in order to assist them to jump accurately.
 At a lesser meet and facilities, the plasticine will likely not exist, the runway might be a different surface or jumpers may initiate their jump from a painted or taped mark on the runway.
 At a smaller meet, the number of attempts might also be limited to four or three.